-Dental Insurance
+Dental and Vision Insurance

-A separate dental plan is available at full cost to the employee.
+Separate dental and vision plans are available at full cost to the employee.

 Worker's Compensation

 The School Board provides benefits in accordance with the State Worker's Compensation Law.
 Worker's compensation pays all medical bills and a portion of lost wages if sick leave is not used.